 All you need is a basic understanding of the medical terms and their meanings.
 Based on this knowledge you can determine that the answer is:

 Neuropathy can be broken down into the root word: Neuro which means pertaining to the nerve and the suffix: pathy which means relating to disease.
-(Neuro can be found above on the Medical Terminology Root Word Table 3 and -pathy can be found on the Medical Terminology Suffixes Table 2.)
+(Neuro can be found above on the Medical Root Words Table 3 and -pathy can be found on the Medical Suffix Table 2.)

 According to medical terminology definitions nueropathy has something to do with nerve disease which answers the question above.

 Here is some more medical terminology practice:

 1. _______ is the absence of breathing.

 2. A cancer causing agent is called _______.

 3. Inflammation of the liver is called _______.